Retirement Asset Division

 - Simplified Employee Pensions

-Dividing Non-Qualified Retirement Assets in Morris County
+Dividing Non-Qualified Retirement Assets

 As mentioned above, non-qualified retirement assets are “after tax”.
 What this means is that contributions are not tax deferred, and all base investments are purchased with funds that have already been taxed.
 However, interest, dividends, long term capital gains, and short term capital gains are all taxable under federal law.
 While non-qualified plans do not carry the same tax benefits of qualified retirement plans, they are also subject to fewer federal restrictions including contribution caps and more freedom of asset choice.